 Accessible: Non-technical users can build flows with Flow Builder’s intuitive interface.

-Flexible: Handles simple updates to complex integrations with tools like Gmail or Slack.
+Flexible: Supports everything from simple updates to complex integrations with tools like Gmail or Slack.

-Cost-Effective: Reduces custom code needs, lowering development costs.
+Cost-effective: Reduces the need for custom code, lowering development costs.

 In Salesforce Setup, search for “Flows” in the Quick Find box.